 If your curry has largish pieces of meat or chicken, shred it and make a pulled sandwich.
 The word pulled simply means to shred and is a favorite Southern method of using pork, chicken, or beef.

 Be sure not to use too much sauce, or you will have a sloppy joe instead.
 Curries like vindaloo, my Kerala beef curry, or any lamb masala would be immensely satisfying.
 Add any toppings that make sense and serve in hamburger or slider buns.

 Tacos are another one of those meals that reward improvisation.
 Go wheat or corn tortillas, either way, serve stuffed with chicken vindaloo, Goan sausage, shrimp, or keema, and top with your favorite fixings.
 Add cheese, onions—pickled or not, and green chutney, and call it a day.
 Even chopped achar or pickle wouldn’t go amiss.

 9. Make ravioli or momos

 Make filled pasta, either from pasta or manicotti shells, homemade pasta, or store-bought wonton wrappers.
-Ravioli or momos would delicious stuffed with your favorite curry.
-Use the gravy fo the curry as the sauce for the pasta.
+Ravioli or momos would be delicious stuffed with your favorite curry.
+Use the gravy of the curry as the sauce for the pasta.
 Fold in caramelized or crisp onions and some cilantro.
 And if you need more sauce, add yogurt, cream, or a bit of tomato or marinara sauce.